Living Aids Shop All

 The importance of good balance for seniors should not be underestimated.
 Not only is it one of the first things we start to lose as we age, it’s key to preventing falls - the leading cause of injury and death among older adults.

-The slow and precise movements of yoga, along with its strengthening and challenging poses, help maintain balance and improve posture into old age.
+The slow and precise movements of yoga, along with its strengthening and challenging poses, help maintain balance, improve posture, mobility, and agility into old age.

 Chronic pain is common among older adults, particularly the pain associated with arthritis and joint problems - but yoga can offer some natural relief.

 A 2001 study conducted at Harbor-UCLA Medical Center looked at the effects of yoga on those with chronic pain, caused by conditions such as osteoarthritis and migraines.

 Participants took part in 90-minute yoga sessions three times a week for four weeks, before being asked to rate their moods and severity of their pain.
 Most of the participants experienced decreases in pain, with many being able to reduce their intake of pain medications.